 To compare and discuss theoretical and experimental profile shapes of the dam.

 Foundation of The Inflatable Dam

 Inflatable dam has to be installed or bolted down onto specific rigid base, normally of reinforced concrete.
-Below is a vid of window desktop application written in old VB6 which automate details of reinforced concrete beams and columns onto autodesk acad drawing, source code is available on https://github.com/sohmod
+Below is a video showing how to use an application I wrote in VB6 which automate details of reinforced concrete beams and columns onto autodesk acad drawing space, source code is available on https://github.com/sohmod